Quatres hommes autochtones en habits cérémoniaux, à jouer un gros tambour en chantant

 For generations, many Indigenous communities have celebrated their culture and heritage on or near this day due to the significance of the summer solstice as the longest day of the year.
 It has been a nationally recognized day since 1996.
 Sainte-Marie has been marking National Indigenous Peoples’ Day since its official inception.

-Hours: 10 a.m. to 5 p.m.
+Thursday, June 19 from 10 a.m. to 5 p.m.

-Time activities
+Timed activities

-• Large drum group
+• Large drum and dance group “Red Spirit”

 • Gathering ceremonies